unlv-f1/lab1/README.md

 ## 8: Deliverables and Submission
 In addition to the three deliverables described in this document, fill in the answers to the questions listed in **`SUBMISSION.md`**.

-We'll be using Github classroom throughout the semester to manage submissions for lab assignments.
+* Breanna, please decide what you would like to do here instead* We'll be using Github classroom throughout the semester to manage submissions for lab assignments.
 After you're finished, directly commit and push to the repo Github classroom created for you.

 ## 9: Grading Rubric